pr4navvvv/trader-sentiment-analysis/README.md

 # Primetrade.ai Data Science Assignment

+## How to Run
+1. Install requirements: pip install pandas openpyxl matplotlib seaborn scikit-learn
+2. Place both Excel files in the same folder as the notebook
+3. Open primetrade_analysis.ipynb in Jupyter and run all cells

+---

 ## Project Overview
 This project analyzes historical cryptocurrency trading data together with the Fear & Greed market sentiment index to identify patterns in trader behaviour, profitability, and risk exposure.